DirkJohnson4/CEN-7073-Sponsor-Project/businessanalysis.md

 # 7. Project Constraints

 The constraints of the project will be mostly the cost.
-The simplicity of the system will be thae main facotr of keeping costs low and keeping clients happy.
+The simplicity of the system will be the main factor of keeping costs low and keeping clients happy.
 The current method of scheduling is good enough to work until this new system is fully developed.

 # 8. Appendix